 Animal Shelters Desperately Need People To Foster Dogs And Cats During COVID-19 Pandemic

-The COVID-19 pandemic is pushing the country towards a complete lockdown with people told to stay home as much as possible.
+The COVID-19 pandemic has encouraged people to stay home as much as possible.
 This is not only affecting the lives of millions of people but is taking a toll on animal shelters.

 Shelter pets do not understand what is going on but can sense the panic and fear.
 Animal shelters are begging people to open their hearts and homes to a homeless dog or cat.
 It is a win-win for everyone.